docker/buildx/README.md

 | Flag | Description |
 | --- | --- |
 | --append                 | Append a node to builder instead of changing it
+| --buildkitd-flags string | Flags for buildkitd daemon
+| --config string          | BuildKit config file
 | --driver string          | Driver to use (eg. docker-container)
+| --driver-opt stringArray | Options for the driver
 | --leave                  | Remove a node from builder instead of changing it
 | --name string            | Builder instance name
 | --node string            | Create/modify node with given name
 | --platform stringArray   | Fixed platforms for current node
 | --use                    | Set the current builder instance

-#### `--driver DRIVER`

-Sets the builder driver to be used.
-There are two available drivers, each have their own specificities.

-- `docker` - Uses the builder that is built into the docker daemon.
-With this driver, the [`--load`](#--load) flag is implied by default on `buildx build`.
-However, building multi-platform images or exporting cache is not currently supported.

-- `docker-container` - Uses a buildkit container that will be spawned via docker.
-With this driver, both building multi-platform images and exporting cache are supported.
-However, images built will not automatically appear in `docker images` (see [`build --load`](#--load)).

 #### `--append`